einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 And this would give you the list of elements `1`, `2`, `3`.
 Great.

 Now there are other things you might wonder about with respect to the combine function.
 For whatever reason, you might want to consider alternative implementations of `Reduce`.
-For instance, you’d might like to create batches of _n_ things, reduce each batch, and then reduce those results for the final result.
+For instance, you'd might like to create batches of _n_ things, reduce each batch, and then reduce those results for the final result.
 It would be nice to have that freedom of implementation.
 For that to be an option, though, you need your combine function to be _associative_.

 Assume you have three values `t1`, `t2`, `t3`.
 Your combine function is associative if the following holds: